milesmaloney/Game-Builder/README.md

 Installation & User Instructions:
     - Download and extract the .ZIP file by clicking "Clone" at the top-right corner of the repository, and extracting via 7-zip or WinRAR
     - Open a terminal window (e.g. Command Prompt) and change the active directory to the filepath of the extracted folder (e.g. C:\Users\user\Downloads\Game Builder).
-    - Enter "node GameBuilder.js" to run the game.
+    - Enter "node GameBuilder.js" in your terminal to run the game.